 GeoBallistics BallisticsARC

-A highlight is the GeoBallistic Overlays: These colored lines on the map indicate when your bullet reaches critical values such as speed, energy, or the "Max Vital Range."
-The "Max Vital Range" refers to the area where you can still hit safely within a defined target circle (e.g., 15 or 25 cm) with a centered hold point [25].
+A highlight is the GeoBallistic Overlays: These colored lines on the map indicate when your projectile reaches critical values such as speed, energy, or the "Max Vital Range."
+The "Max Vital Range" refers to the area in which you can still hit safely within a defined target circle (e.g., 15 or 25 cm) with a center hold point [25].
 Additionally, the app automatically considers factors such as the Coriolis effect, spin drift, and crosswind jump based on your GPS position [24].

 With over 100,000 downloads in the Google Play Store [26] and a rating of 4.0 out of 5 stars in the Apple App Store (212 reviews) [27], the app is particularly popular among hunters.
 It also offers offline map caching for up to 30 days – perfect for areas without mobile reception [25].
 While the free version includes a standard weapon profile, the PRO version for €14.99 (one-time) allows unlimited profiles, Kestrel integration, and cloud backups [24].